open/close all folders

 The Science Division Guardian will be another antagonistic guardian for half a season, and her presence will provide a handy foreshadowing for a future plot element.The Guardians are not above producing evil or stuffy members.
 The most famous comic example being Karona.
 Appa Apsa and some of the others can be thoughtless at time towards others, but still have good intentions.
 Since Appa's gotten more tolerant after the red lantern invasion, we need a new antagonistic guardian to impede their journey going into this new arc, and given that the guardians have had bad experiences with robots in their past, this guardian couldn't see past that legacy.
 It might lead her to becoming an Inspector Javert going after her, and perhaps pave the way for explaining why the manhunters went bad.
 Perhaps they'll even make HER the person who created the emotions directive to show the danger the manhunters had.

 LANOS will returnAnd he will be trying to kill the crew of the Interceptor.
-He will have gained sentience from the emotional spectrum in the moments before his death and become a free roaming cyber-spirt like the Cyborg Superman.
-He will eventually be driven insane by his new awareness and death, leading to him swearing vengance on life.
+He will have gained sentience from the emotional spectrum in the moments before his death and become a free roaming cyber-spirit like the Cyborg Superman.
+He will eventually be driven insane by his new awareness and death, leading to him swearing vengeance on life.

 Atrocitus actually feels guilty about killing Razer's wife.